Novel one-shot inner bounds for unassisted fully quantum channels via rate splitting: Quantum Rate Splitting II

 \cref{prop:QMACdecoupling} immediately implies the following theorem, by the arguments presented in \cref{corol:achievability}.

 \begin{theorem} Consider the setting of Proposition~\ref{prop:QMACdecoupling}.
 Let $Q_A$, $E_A$, $Q_B$, $E_B$ be the number of message qubits and number of available ebits of Alice and Bob respectively.
-Let $\theta, \epsilon \in [0,1]$ and $\epsilon_0 := \frac{\epsilon^2}{800}$.
-Then there exist encoding and decoding maps such that any message cum ebit rate $4$-tuple satisfying either the following set of constraints or the set obtained by interchanging $A''_0$ with $A''_1$, $Q_A(0)$ with $Q_A(1)$ and $E_A(0)$ with $E_A(1)$ in the right hand sides of the first two inequalities, is achievable with error at most $100\sqrt{\epsilon}$:
+Let $\theta, \epsilon \in [0,1]$ and $\epsilon_0 \coloneqq O(\eps^2)$, where the order hides some multiplicative constant.
+Then there exist encoding and decoding maps such that any message cum ebit rate $4$-tuple satisfying either the following set of constraints or the set obtained by interchanging $A''_0$ with $A''_1$, $Q_A(0)$ with $Q_A(1)$ and $E_A(0)$ with $E_A(1)$ in the right-hand sides of the first two inequalities, is achievable with error at most $O(\sqrt{\epsilon})$: